 Once you've mastered WriteMonkey, you can use it to create blog posts, print publications and anything else that needs words in it.

-LibreOffice is a free, open source alternative to Microsoft Office, and that means its Writer word processing app has many of the power features of Microsoft Word without the accompanying price tag.
+LibreOffice is a free, open source alternative to Microsoft Office, and that means its word processing app, Writer, has many of the power features of Word without the accompanying price tag.

 Review and where to download: LibreOffice

-If your words' appearance is as important as their meaning, give Scribus a go: it's a free, highly-rated desktop publishing application for Linux, OS X and Windows that's capable of producing entire magazines (a little like a cut-down version of Adobe InDesign).
+If your words' appearance is as important as their meaning, give Scribus a go: it's a free, highly-rated desktop publishing application for Linux, OS X and Windows that's suitable for producing entire magazines.

-It's been kicking around - and regularly updated - since 2001, and while it's a little tricky to use at first it offers professional-grade publishing with layered, multi-page documents and good colour management support.
+It's been kicking around – and regularly updated – since 2001, and while it's a little tricky to use at first, it offers professional-grade publishing with layered, multi-page documents and good colour management support.
 If you've ever used Adobe InDesign, you'll find the similarity striking.
 If you can use one, you'll pick up the other in seconds.

-We wouldn't want to make a 400-page book in it (though that's quite possible), but for shorter works it's very clever.
+We wouldn't want to lay out a 400-page book in it (though that's quite possible), but for shorter works it's ideal.